sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 </div>
 </div>

 The left cluster of graphs is for a single link torso and the right is for a multi link torso.
 We can easily compare that the max speed achieved by a segmented back is 1.47 while the single link is about 0.8.
-This proves that the segmented back is overall faster than a single link quadruped.
+This was indicative of the design changes were in the right direction.

 ---